The Quantum Disciple

 In standard arithmetic, this is nonsense.
 1 + 1 + 1 = 3.
 If you have three distinct persons, you have three gods (Polytheism).
 If you have one God, you can't have three persons.
 It feels like a logical contradiction that Christians just wave away with the word "Mystery."

-But what if the problem isn't the math?
-What if the problem is that you are using Newtonian Math to measure a Quantum Being?
+But what if the problem is not the math?
+What if the problem is that we are using everyday math (one thing, one place) to describe a God who is beyond space and time?

-In the last 100 years, physics has discovered that the universe does not actually work the way we see it with our eyes.
-We have discovered a layer of reality where things can be distinct and unified at the same time.
-This is not a theology lesson; this is a crash course in Quantum Mechanics to show that the "impossible" math of the Trinity is actually written into the fabric of the universe itself.
+In the last 100 years, physics has shown that the universe does not always work the way we see it with our eyes.
+There is a layer of reality where things can be both distinct and united at the same time.
+This paper uses those ideas from physics as a picture to show that the "impossible" math of the Trinity may actually fit with how reality works—and what the Bible teaches.

 The primary reason the Trinity sounds impossible is that we judge reality based on our own limitations.
 As embodied creatures living within space and time, we often assume that what we cannot visualize cannot be true.
 But a lack of imagination is not the same as a lack of logic.

-In 1884, the mathematician Edwin Abbott proposed a thought experiment called Flatland.
-Imagine a universe that is 2-Dimensional (like a sheet of paper).
-The inhabitants are squares and circles.
-They have no concept of "Up" or "Down."
-Now, imagine I (a 3D human) press my hand through their paper world so that three distinct fingertips touch the surface.
+In 1884, the mathematician Edwin Abbott wrote a book called Flatland.
+Imagine a world that is flat (like a sheet of paper).
+The people there are shapes—squares and circles.
+They have no idea what "up" or "down" means.
+Now imagine I (a 3D person) press my hand through their flat world so that three fingertips touch the surface.

 This illustrates an important point: a limited perspective can make a higher reality look incoherent when it is actually unified.

-This analogy has limits.
-In the analogy, the three circles are just "parts" of a hand.
-In Christian theology, the Father, Son, and Spirit are not "parts" of God, nor are they just one Person appearing in three forms (Modalism).
-They are three distinct, eternal Persons who share fully a single Divine Essence.
+This picture has limits.
+In the story, the three circles are just "parts" of a hand.
+In Christian teaching, the Father, Son, and Spirit are not "parts" of God, and they are not one Person in three costumes (Modalism).
+They are three distinct, eternal Persons who fully share one divine nature.

 Skeptics often treat the Trinity as a math error (1 = 3).
-But this is a category error.
-A contradiction would be saying: "God is one Person and three Persons."
+But that confuses two different ideas.
+A real contradiction would be: "God is one Person and three Persons."

-This is a Mystery (something that exceeds our experience), but it is not a Contradiction (something that violates logic).
+That is a mystery (something beyond our experience), but it is not a contradiction (something that breaks logic).

 "As the heavens are higher than the earth, so are my ways higher than your ways..."